 CPEC ushered new avenues of collaboration including cultural and knowledge corridors.
 The Higher Education Commission of Pakistan (HEC), which came into existence in 2002 brought a silent revolution in the realm of higher education and equiped the students and faculty of Pakistan to realize their career dreams.
 The HEC promoted excellence in research and learning.
 Under the CPEC Consortium of China and Pakistan Universities the China Association of Higher Education (CAHE) and Higher Education Commission of Pakistan (HEC) are taking concrete steps in the field of higher education to facilitate the transfer of knowledge.

-China Study Centre, University of Peshawar in collaboration with China Embassy Islamabad, Higher Education Commission (HEC), Higher Education Department (Khyber Pakhtunkhwa), Shaheed Benazir Bhutto Women University Peshawar, FATA University, Institute of Peace and Diplomatic Studies (IDPS) and other partner universities is organizing three days International conference on, “SCO: Regional Connectivity & Higher Education” at China Study Centre, University of Peshawar on 10-12 March 2020.
+China Study Centre, University of Peshawar in collaboration with China Embassy Islamabad, Higher Education Commission (HEC), Higher Education Department (Khyber Pakhtunkhwa), Shaheed Benazir Bhutto Women University Peshawar, FATA University, Institute of Peace and Diplomatic Studies (IDPS) and other partner universities is organizing three days International conference on, “SCO: Regional Connectivity & Higher Education” at China Study Centre, University of Peshawar on 09 to 15 June 2022.

 - To examine the SCO and the shared future of its members

 - To analyse the prospects of regional economic connectivity

 - To explore collaboration in higher education among the SCO members

 - To search for areas of cooperation between Universities of Pakistan and China.

 - The SCO and regional peace and stability